isaacaddis/ctrlfeverything/README.md

 The frontend should retrive the list of objects(for autocomplete) from server, as well as do the search.

 ### Autocomplete objects
-the path is `/api/objects`
+Once the `/api/objects` is called, it returns all the objects names in the database. the path is `/api/objects`

 #### request
 `GET`
-the query string should be `search` for example, if the frontend wants to ask for all the objects that contains 'a', the url should be
 ```
-/objects?search=a
+/api/objects
 ```

 #### response